 AcePerHead Sports Betting Software Review

 As we said earlier, AcePerHead.com uses a version of the DGS sports betting software with a few modifications to it.
-However, these modifications are more about reporting and aesthetic as we have not seen any obvious changes to it.
+However, these modifications are more about reporting and aesthetics as we have not seen any obvious changes to it.

 The managing interface for the operator is fairly simple but efficient.
 You can easily add and manage your players and give or deny them access to certain games and bets.
 In addition, you can also set their maximum and minimum wagering limits.